devvMuhammad/snippets/features.md

 # MILESTONES

 - how do you display a code snippet?
-- how do you make a sode snippet?
+- how do you make a sode snippet? (done)
 - notifications
 - views
 - smooth animations